 Incredibly sweet and intensely flavorful slow roasted tomatoes.
 A wonderfully tasty – and easy – method for transforming peak-season tomatoes (and even lackluster grocery store varieties) into a crave-worthy Summer condiment.
+Use them in soups, pastas, tomato sauce, on homemade pizza, tossed into salads, or on simple crostini.
+Grape and cherry tomatoes, as well as plum or campari all work well.
+Vegan and gluten free.

 There we were, all excited for fall baking… but with a week-long stint of temps in the nineties, our new locale begged to differ.
 So while I still turned on the oven, I’m taking a brief departure from all things cinnamon-spiced, and celebrating the last of the Summer season with one of my very favorite sweet (and savory) treats: slow roasted tomatoes.

-A long stint in a just warm oven caramelizes the natural sugar in the tomatoes, teasing out additional layers of flavor and sweetness, until the tomatoes become wonderfully jammy and intensely flavorful, and something so much greater than just tomatoes, olive oil, and salt.
+A long stint in a barely warm oven caramelizes the natural sugar in the tomatoes, teasing out additional layers of flavor and sweetness, until the tomatoes become wonderfully jammy and intensely flavorful, and something so much greater than just tomatoes, olive oil, and salt.

-It may be more method than recipe – and it’s a super simple one at that – but write this one down and put in your back pocket – you’ll want to squirrel these slow roasted tomatoes away, because they are out-of-this-world, addictively good.
+It may be more method than recipe – and it’s a super simple one at that – but write this one down and put in your back pocket.
+You’ll want to squirrel these slow roasted tomatoes away, because they are out-of-this-world, addictively good.
 In everything.

 Don’t you wish someone would bottle that distinctively intoxicating smell of tomato vines and warm sunshine??